AnonymousUCL/Cartesius_BIOC3301/README.md

     Joining paired ends was not possible in previous years.
 A demonstration of the improved quality of data produced.

 2.  split_libraries_fastq.pbs
-    > Demultiplexes Fastq sequence data
+    > Demultiplexes Fastq sequence data.

 3.  pick_closed_reference_otus.pbs
-    > Produces an OTU table to be used for core diversity analysis and core microbiome Closed OTUs were selected as cartesius had issues running denovo and open otu scripts.
+    > Produces an OTU table to be used for core diversity analysis and core microbiome.
+    Closed OTUs were selected as cartesius had issues running denovo and open otu scripts.

 4.  closed_core_diversity_analysis.pbs